Los Angeles airport terminal re-opens as shooting probed

 The hospital did not release identities of its patients, but the Los Angeles Times, citing a law enforcement source, said Ciancia, with leg and head wounds, was in critical condition at the hospital, which hampered police efforts to interview him.

-The airport on Saturday began allowing travellers who abandoned luggage and other property as they ran to escape the gunfire to collect their belongings at ticket counters.
+The airport on Saturday began allowing travelers who abandoned luggage and other property as they ran to escape the gunfire to collect their belongings at ticket counters.

 "Barely 24 hours after this opened, Terminal 3 was partially opened.
 Less than 30 hours after this incident this airport is going to be fully functioning.
 That is a remarkable achievement," said Los Angeles City Councilman Mike Bonin.